Lightstreamer/Lightstreamer-example-Quickstart-client-dotnet/README.md

 * The *Quickstart Example*, needs both the *PORTFOLIO_ADAPTER* ( see the [Lightstreamer - Portfolio Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-java)), and the *QUOTE_ADAPTER* (see the [Lightstreamer - Stock-List Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-StockList-adapter-java)).
 Therefore, as a prerequisite, the full version of the [Lightstreamer - Portfolio Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-java) has to be deployed on your local Lightstreamer Server instance.
 Please follow the instruction in [Install the Portfolio Demo](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-java#install-the-portfolio-demo) to install it.
 * Get the `DotNetClient_N2.dll` and `DotNetClient_N2.pdb` files from the `DOCS-SDKs/sdk_adapter_dotnet/lib` folder of the [latest Lightstreamer distribution](http://www.lightstreamer.com/download), and copy them into the `lib` directory of the project.
 * Get the `Log4Net.dll`, from [http://logging.apache.org/log4net/download_log4net.cgi](http://logging.apache.org/log4net/download_log4net.cgi), and copy it into the `lib` directory of the project.
-* Create a project for a Console Application target,
-* include the source files,
+* Create a new C# project (we used Microsoft's Visual C# Express Edition): from the "New Project..." wizard, choose the "Console Application" template and use "quickstart" as project name;
+* From the "Solution Explorer", delete the default `Program.cs`;
-* include the references to the `DotNetClient_N2.dll`, `DotNetClient_N2.pdb` and `Log4Net.dll`files in the `lib` folder
+* Add a reference to the Lightstreamer .NET library and the Log4net library: go to the "Browse" tab of the "Add Reference" dialog and point to the `DotNetClient_N2.dll`, `DotNetClient_N2.pdb` and `Log4Net.dll` files in the `lib` folder.
+* Add the `TestClient.cs`, `TestConnectionListener.cs, `TestTableListener.cs` and the `Log4NetLogging.cs` files from the "Add -> Exixting Item" dialog.
+* Build the quickstart.exe file: from the Build menu, choose "Build Solution".
 * Run the demo.
-The host name and the port number of the Lightstreamer server have to be passed to the application as command line arguments.
+The host name and the port number of the Lightstreamer server have to be passed to the application as command line arguments.<BR/>
+`> quickstart.exe localhost 8080`

 *Please, refer to the instructions included in the source file for more details on how to configure and run the test.*